nirmo-lightricks/Tech-Transfer-Android/tools/runner_provision/Readme.md

 * Install gcloud commandline

 * set default project as android-ci
->gcloud config set-value project android-ci-286617
+>gcloud config set project android-ci-286617

 * Management of all python modules locally is done through pipenv.
 Howere it is installed through pip and requirements.txt.
 So whenever you install  a new python dependency with pipenv don't forget to run